shenkonghui/kubeedge/docs/proposals/keadm-debug.md

 ---
 title: KubeEdge debug (Issue 324)
-status: implementable
+status: Pending
 authors:
     - "@shenkonghui"
     - "@qingchen1203"
 approvers:
+    -
 creation-date: 2020-07-15
-last-updated:  2020-07-15
+last-updated:  2020-07-16
 ---

 # Motivation

 Many users shared their feedback that kubeEdge edge nodes do not have good debugging and diagnostic methods, which may prevent people from trying kubeEdge.
-There should be a simplified method to help operation and maintenance personnel to ensure the stable operation of kubeEdge, so that users can focus more on using it immediately
+There should be a simple and clear way to help operation and maintenance personnel to ensure the stable operation of kubeEdge, so that users can focus more on using it immediately.

 # Proposal